bogvak/dirshell/Readme.md

 or directly with any code editor by editing `.comhistory` file that stored in appropriate folder - **dirshell** keeping commands in that file.

+### Environment variables file

+if there is files with `.env` extension in current folder - app automatically load environment variables to child process.

+If there multiple `.env` files - you will need to select from dropdown menu - which file it's needed to use.

+If you do not need to load environment variables - use `dirshell --` command.

 ### Platforms supported

 Currently app has prebuild binary for two platforms - Windows X86_64 ([link](https://github.com/bogvak/dirshell/releases/latest/download/dirshell.exe)) and Linux GNU X86_64 ([link](https://github.com/bogvak/dirshell/releases/latest/download/dirshell)).